abuxton/presentations/roleplay/roles/Stone.md

 * They change.
 * They don't all survive!
 * The ones you missed may surface at anytime!
-* You don't always need to Puppetize them.

 ~~~SECTION:notes~~~
 notes for presenter mode